ulysses-camara/ulysses-segmenter/README.md

 ---

 ### Experimental results
-Experimental results are available in [a notebook in this repository](./notebooks/6_result_analysis.ipynb), with models tipically achieving per-class precision and recall higher than 95%, despite the problem being severely imbalanced.
+Experimental results are available in [Result Analsys notebook](./notebooks/6_result_analysis.ipynb), with models tipically achieving per-class precision and recall higher than 95%, despite the problem being severely imbalanced.
 This same notebook also showcase some tests varying moving window size, moving window shift size, and Bidirectional LSTM models for comparison.

 ---